smilebasti/npmGrafStats/README.md

 3) get your GeoLite2-City.mmdb google is your friend upload it somewhere where you'll find it
 4) Start the docker container or docker compose with ajusted settings
 5) Add data source into grafana
-6) Import the dashboard file or download it with the ID:  and set the new data source (Nginx Proxy Manager.json)
+6) Import the dashboard file (or download it with the ID: #coming soon)  and set the new data source (Nginx Proxy Manager.json)

 ## start docker on the same host where nginx proxy manger runs
 - Set Directory to NPM logs and to the GeoLite2-City.mmdb
 - Set Influx settings
 - Set HOME_IPS to your External/Public IP
   - if multiple external IP Addresses separated them with \|
+- If you are using InfluxDB v1 set to: smilebasti/npmgrafstats:influxv1
 ```
 docker run --name npmgraf -it -d
 -v /home/docker/nginx-proxy-manager/data/logs:/logs \